harlan-zw/laravel-2h-coding-challenge/README.md

 Book in a time with the candidate and give them access at an agreed upon time.
 Any commits after the 2 hour mark should be ignored (within reason).

-@todo

-- document more marking points that are missing
-- grammarly